-You can use the SCOPE UI to format -through points for nets with multi-cycle path, false path, and max delay path constraints in the Product of Sums (POS) interface of the SCOPE window.
+You can use the SCOPE GUI to format -through points for nets with multicycle path, false path, and max delay path constraints in the Product of Sums (POS) interface of the SCOPE editor.
 You can also manually specify constraints that use the -through option.
-For more information, see Defining From/To/Through Points for Timing Exceptions, on page 70 in the User Guide.
+For more information, see Defining From/To/Through Points for Timing Exceptions, on page 68 in the User Guide.